 - Liver health

 More advanced tests, such as a GCMS machine, can be more useful in detecting benzoylecgonine in the urine.
-This machine subjects the urine to heat and several spinning cycles, splitting off individual molecules and running them through a computer program where they can be identified.
-According to an article published by ESPN, GCMS can spot cocaine in the urine up to 22 days after the user has taken a hit.
-It’s possible that these tests find cocaine so late after usage because the body tends to store excess cocaine in fatty tissues during a binge session.
-It doesn’t need all of the cocaine it has access to in that moment, so it packs the extra away and continues to metabolize it for days or even weeks.
+The GCMS machine subjects the urine to heat and several spinning cycles, which splits off individual molecules and runs them through a computer program where they can be identified.
+According to an article published by ESPN, GCMS can detect cocaine in the urine up to 22 days after the user has taken a hit.
+It’s possible that these tests are capable of finding cocaine so long after usage because the body tends to store excess cocaine in fatty tissues during a binge session.
+It doesn’t need all the cocaine it has access to in that moment, so it packs the extra away and continues to metabolize it for days or even weeks.

-It is safe to say, however, that cocaine stays in the user’s system for days, weeks or even months after the physical sensations caused by the drug use have faded away.
+So how long does cocaine stay in your system?
+It is safe to say that cocaine stays in the user’s system in some way for days, weeks or even months after the physical sensations caused by the drug use have faded away.